NIXKnight/Ansible-LinuxCommon/README.md

 * Installs `htop`, `iotop`, `iftop`, `ncdu`, `ntp`, `ntpdate`, `curl`, `bash-completion`, `vim`, `mtr-tiny`, `git` and `unzip`.
 * Purges `exim`.
 * configures `vim` editor.
+* Install sudo.
+* Configure password-less sudo for sudo group users.
+* Add `ansible_ssh_user` to sudo group.
 * Installs `libpam-systemd` (only for Debian Jessie.
 See [this](https://serverfault.com/questions/706475/ssh-sessions-hang-on-shutdown-reboot) thread)
 * Check kernel version upgrade and reboots the server if there is a kernel update.

 bash.bashrc is a modified version of the default file that comes with Debian.
 The file includes shell customizations and logging.
 Shell logs are sent to user.info facility.

+Bits for sudo are added incase you have installed Debian/Ubuntu via CD/DVD.

 ## **Requirements**